 Dianna Riley Beasley

-On November 7, 2016, at age 65, Dianna Riley Beasley sold her first meal from the first all-vegan food truck in New Orleans – if not Louisiana.
-She’s proving how flavorful a healthy, plant-based diet can be.
+At age 65, Dianna Riley Beasley sold her first meal from New Orleans’s first all-vegan food truck, proving that healthy, plant-based food can be both flavorful and fulfilling.

 Deacon John Moore